-Sunny Song Will Never Be Famous intrigued me because of its Simple Life vibes.
+Sunny Song Will Never Be Famous by Suzanne Parkintrigued me because of its Simple Life vibes.
 This one contains just as much mayhem as I was expecting as it follows an influencer who spends the summer unplugged at a farm.
 The plot is unique, and the main character is perfectly sarcastic.
 I also enjoyed the audiobook narration, which brings each of the characters to life.
 Those looking for a fun and quirky summer read will not want to miss this one.Title: Sunny Song Will Never Be Famous

 Author: Suzanne Park